governify/tp-tester/README.md

 5. The Documentation section provides an embedded PDF viewer for viewing the application's documentation.
 There is also a button to open the documentation in a new tab.

-The component uses the `HttpClient` service to make HTTP requests to the application's API.
-It uses the `DomSanitizer` service to sanitize the URL for the PDF viewer.
-It uses the `MatDialog` service to open the Github help dialog.
-It uses the `ViewportScroller` service to get the current scroll position for positioning the Github help dialog.
 ## Get github token
 This is a step-by-step guide on how to create a personal access token on GitHub: